 Anti Gentrification Pro Veggie Granny Garden The larger balcony would become a rooftop garden extension to the Tea Base Co-Op Anti-Gentrification Garden in the Chinatown Center Mall, and could provide veggies for the tenants, but also for the mutual aid fridges located on site.
 The garden can be shared with the street corner granny vendors who can extend their shared lot in Chinatown into this garden, and also teach the tenants and kids how to garden and to try cool herbs.

-Steamy Hot Bath House
+Steamy Hot Bath House for Lovers and Gossip

 New Ho Queen Rave Night ClubThe ground floor can also operate throughout the night.
 When businesses owners are done for the day, the space can be tucked away, and host more night events like the Night Market, and become a drag bar for the queer asian collective New Ho Queen - except maybe on Fridays only because of how the tenants upstairs might be over hearing Crystal Waters 100% Pure Love on repeat.

 The project was really my response to trying to understand how these different generations and groups could come together to take on the next generation and was a personal process for me to try to understand how my nephew is going to learn about his Vietnamese and Taiwanese heritage.
 Chinatowns in North America for a lot of Asian folks are spaces that mean a lot and are hubs we always seek out - seeing your language and people who look like you, where you can practice your mother tongue, and eating the food that you really miss that smell like home, is a huge part of the Asian diaspora experience.
 I know eventually, these existing shops and hubs will close and disappear once the parents retire, but I guess it’s really trying to figure out what comes next, and finding methods of giving power to existing communities, and finally root themselves in these neighbourhoods through ownership and care.